 Ten Steps for those entering The Pushkin Prizes in Scotland

 - You may enclose writing on which you have worked as part of your class work or writing you have done in your own time.
+We're sorry that we cannot accept joint entries.
 No single piece of writing should be longer than 1200 words.